• Menu

 Skills Module 3: Strategies for reducing emotional distress and vulnerability

 Involvement with a sociopath is emotionally brutal.
 Still, mindfulness enables you to regulate your emotions, so you can decrease your suffering and vulnerability.
 Learn strategies for changing your emotional responses, even in tough situations.
+(4 webinars)

 Highlights